idkclub/idk.club/markology.md

 ## What is this?

-An opinionated, zettelkasten-inspired note creation and linking tool.
+An opinionated, [open source](https://github.com/idkclub/markology), zettelkasten-inspired note creation and linking tool.

 ## Supports: